Two A4 (Not a) Lost Cat posters are free but there is a charge to cover postage and packing.

 When I got home I painted the cat and then decided to turn the piece into a poster to show off my painting of the magnificent beast.
 A couple of days later I took a bunch of posters and put them in random places around London.
 Surprisingly they elicited a remarkable response with pictures of my (Not a) Lost Cat posters popping up everywhere on social media and people asking if they could get involved.

 On the back of the London experiment I decided to expand the project and see how many locations around the world I could get the (Not a) Lost Cat posters put up in.
-Since then the project has taken on a life of its own with posters now in 35+ countries across six continents.
-(There is a wonderfully written and more in depth story of the project by journalist Ellie O’Byrne here)
+Since then the project has taken on a life of its own with posters now in 54 countries across all seven continents.
+There is a wonderfully written and more in depth story of the project by journalist Ellie O’Byrne here as well as this piece in CreativBloq.

 I need your help (and in return get a poster to keep for yourself)